It wasn’t until after I had children that I learned about toxins and how to avoid them.

 Here’s what we do know about the contents of hair dye.

 • DMDM Hydantoin

 These ingredients are known to be cancer-causing, alter hormonal functions, are known immunotoxins, and more!

 You can make the choice as to whether or not you would want to be potentially exposing your fetus to these toxins simply to change your look or color grays?

-Especially when there are great natural hair dyes without chemicals (like these) available if you absolutely must do some cover up!
+Especially when there are more natural hair dyes without chemicals (like these) available if you absolutely must do some cover-up!

 9. Use An Unscented Laundry Detergent

-Once again another product that we use every day that is full of harsh and toxic chemicals.
+Once again another product that we use every day is full of harsh and toxic chemicals.